 Sirun Gharagyozyanis a Muskie scholarship alumna and studied Special Education at Minnesota State University in Mankato.
 Sirun holds her Bachelor’s degree in English and French languages from Yerevan State Linguistic University, Armenia.
 She has worked for NGOC Civil Society Development NGO advocating for civic rights and empowering democracy in Northern Armenia as well as for Habitat for Humanity NGO (currently Fuller Center for Housing).
 Currently, she works for YMCA Vanadzor.

 Tabib Huseynov is Programme Manager for Caucasus at Saferworld in Tbilisi, Georgia.
 Prior to this he provided consultancy services for the Brookings Institution and Saferworld on human displacement and human security in Azerbaijan and Georgia.
 From 2007 to 2011, Tabib worked with the International Crisis Group, where he conducted research and produced reports related to regional politics and conflicts, with a particular focus on Azerbaijan and the South Caucasus region.
-From 2004 to 2007, he has worked as the Political Programs Officer with the International Republican Institute’s Baku office, being responsible for developing and conducting training programs.
+From 2004 to 2007, he has worked as the Political Programs Officer with the International Republican Institute’s Baku office.
 Tabib is an author of a number of publications on regional conflicts, political trends, human displacement and insecurity in the Caucasus.
-He has co-facilitated and participated in a number of Track II meetings and policy expert discussions about the Caucasus region.
+He has co-facilitated and participated in a number of Track II meetings and policy expert discussions.
 He holds an MA in International Relations and European Studies from the Central European University, Hungary.